cymxiao/virtual-community/README.md

 2. Dynamic Menu.
 PMC user menu item is always wrong when first login , only if page freshed or use ion-refresher, the menu would be fine.
 --Use another solutin resolved. create two menus on app.html, use [menuToggle] on pages.

+3. Community auto complete control has a pending issue: 输入 '金丰'， 金丰蓝庭小区未显示。

+# Pending on improve
+1. On PMC register, it's better to prompt 'pmc regeisted error'  when user select a community.